sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - question.md

 Finds the answer to a simple, free-text question.
-Best suited to questions that have a a single-value, labeled answer in the document.
+Best suited to questions that have a single-value, labeled answer in the document.